 The local government at Zhangjiajie submitted an application to UNWTO’s Asia-Pacific regional representative in November 2009, and proposed establishing an observatory in the city, to the UNWTO secretary-general, last July.
 “Zhangjiajie’s tourism authorities are well aware of the importance of their work to the local economy, and even more importantly, of the need to manage its growth,” said the secretary-general, Taleb Rifai.
 “The observatory is a vital tool for doing this, by providing tourism organizations with the information they need to move forward in a sustainable way.”
 The observatory will collect data for use in scientific research on sustainable tourism development in the area.
 The GOST program began in 2004 to help establish a network of multi-level observatories around the world.

 This is a very important step forward forZhangjiajieNational Park.
 AsChina’s first national park, and now a UNESCO World Heritage site, it has seen tourism boom, stimulating economic growth, providing jobs and development opportunities for the locals.
-Zhangjiajie National Park receives up to 40,000 tourists a day during high season.The observatory will collect data for use in scientific research on sustainable tourism development in the area.
+Zhangjiajie National Forest Park receives up to 40,000 tourists a day during high season.The observatory will collect data for use in scientific research on sustainable tourism development in the area.

 Zhangjiajie Fast Facts (Visitor Statistics)